 How good does it look?

-Looks are always subjective, but the C5 Aircross is unashamed in standing out from the crowd with some eye-catching features, such as split-level headlights, optional coloured grille inserts and Citroen’s Air Bumps – plastic air-filled pockets – on the side to protect against minor dinks.
+Looks are always subjective, but the C5 Aircross is unashamed in standing out from the crowd with some eye-catching features, such as split-level front lights, optional coloured grille inserts and Citroen’s Air Bumps – plastic air-filled pockets – on the side to protect against minor dinks.
 It’s got high ground clearance and doesn’t really look like anything else on the market and, for some, that’ll be a major plus point.
 There are three trim levels to choose from: Feel, Flair and Flair Plus.
 Feel rides on 17-inch alloy wheels, while Flair upgrades to bigger, 18-inch wheels and front fog lights.
 The Flair Plus has big 19-inch wheels and a panoramic sunroof as standard, as well as high-tech Intelligent Beam headlights, which will automatically switch between high and dipped beam depending on the conditions and oncoming traffic.
-The C5 Aircross comes in white as standard, but there are six optional paint colours to choose from as well.
+The C5 Aircross comes in white as standard, but there are several optional paint colours to choose from as well.

 What's the interior like?